-Saxophone player Charlie Parker comes to New York in 1940.
+Saxophone player Charlie "Bird" Parker (Forest Whitaker) comes to New York City in 1940.
 He is quickly noticed for his remarkable way of playing.
-He becomes a drug addict but his loving wife Chan tries to help him.
-Written by
+He becomes a drug addict, but his loving wife Chan (Diane Venora) tries to help him.

 Was this review helpful to you?